tectrixdev/arcade_upload/README.md

-# web interface for a project involving an easily programmable arcade machine.
+# Web interface for a project involving an easily programmable arcade machine.
-## ignore this repo if you have no idea what it's about lmao.
+## Ignore this repo if you have no idea what it's about lmao.